Farage willing to work with Lord Mandelson to secure Trump trade deal

 Labour peer Lord Mandelson has indicated he believes the Reform UK leader, a friend of Mr Trump, could serve as a link between the British Government and the Republican president-elect.

-But Downing Street would not be drawn on whether Sir Keir Starmer would like Lord Mandelson to work with Mr Farage, saying when asked only that the Prime Minister had “already started to begin to build a relationship with President-elect Trump”.
+Downing Street would not be drawn on whether Sir Keir Starmer would like Lord Mandelson to work with Mr Farage, saying when asked only that the Prime Minister had “already started to begin to build a relationship with President-elect Trump”.
+But No10 insiders have made clear Mr Farage will not be being used as a bridge between Sir Keir and Mr Trump.

 Mr Farage has previously offered to use his relationship with Mr Trump and his team to act as a bridge between them and the UK Government.